 Don't Worry, It Gets Worse: One Twentysomething's (Mostly Failed) Attempts at Adulthood

 Alida Nugent graduated college with a degree in one hand and a drink in the other, eager to trade in parties and all-nighters for “the real world.”
 But post-grad wasn’t the glam life she imagined.
-Soon buried under a pile of bills, laundry, and three-dollar bottles of wine, it quickly became clear that she had no idea what she was doing.
-But hey, what twentysomething does?
+Soon buried under a pile of bills, laundry, and three-dollar bottles of wine, it became clear really quickly that she had no idea what she was doing.
+But, really, what twenty-something does?

 You must log in to comment.